Time Management Suggestions for Grading Student Writing

 - If you are parsing an assignment someone else has created, zero in on the steps and the learning objectives of each step in completing the assignment.

-- If you are designing your own assignment, how packed is students’ time in your course already?
+- If you are designing your own assignment, consider: how compressed is students’ time in your course already?
 What do they have time for?
 How packed is your time?
 How long can you afford to spend teaching the assignment (if necessary) and reading through the students’ papers?

 - Define your policies about receiving, proofreading, and editing drafts.